eliaspeteri/ship-sim/docs/features.md

 ## 3D Graphics with WebGL and Three.js
 - [x] Vessel Model: Detailed 3D model of the ship
-- [x] Environment: Realistic ocean and weather simulation, ports
+- [ ] Environment: Realistic ocean and weather simulation, ports
     - [ ] Bathymetric data.
-Supplied for example from GEBCO, SRTM30_PLUS and ETOPO1
+Supplied for example from GEBCO, SRTM30_PLUS and ETOPO1.
+See docs/features/coastline-bathymetry.md for data pipeline and 3D integration steps.
     - [ ] Land data.
 Supplied with SRTM.
 Does not need to cover the entire world, just the area around the water bodies.
+See docs/features/coastline-bathymetry.md for details on heightmaps and tile serving.
     - [ ] Realtime weather from online.
+    - [ ] Realtime ocean currents from online.
+    - [ ] Realistic waves and foam.
+    - [ ] Realistic sky and sun.
 - [x] Camera Controls: Bridge view, external view, machinery spaces

 ## UI